arkhamHack/model_serve_poc/README.md

-POC for OpenVINO Model Serve Idea
+# POC for OpenVINO Model Serve Idea

-This poc uses a fastapi service to give a brief demo of the proposal The /train endpoint -> accepts models from input with hyperparameters and stores it as an onnx file and if openvino supported then as an ir model.
+This POC uses a FastAPI service to give a brief demo of the proposal.
+The `/train` endpoint → accepts models from input with hyperparameters and stores it as an ONNX file, and if OpenVINO-supported, then also as an IR model.
-The /predict endpoint -> calls model for inference with a payload
+The `/predict` endpoint → calls the model for inference with a payload.

 ## ▶️ Run